 Assessment of PLC is important as injury to PLC combined with PCL has a worse prognosis than PCL alone.

 Reverse pivot shift test

-This maneuver would make tibia reduce from posterior subluxed position at about 20 degrees of flexion, as it moves anteriorly, felt as clunk.
+This maneuver would make tibia reduce from the posterior subluxed position at about 20 degrees of flexion, as it moves anteriorly, felt as a clunk.

 [Note: The true Pivot shift test is seen in ACL injury]

 The reverse Pivot shift test helps to diagnose acute or chronic posterolateral instability of the knee.

 This test is performed with the patient sitting with thighs supported by the examining table and legs lying off the end of the examining table.

 The examiner performs a posterior drawer test.
 If the posterolateral structures are injured, the lateral tibial plateau rotates posteriorly as the posterior force is applied.

 The test is done similar to the posterior sag sign, except the examiner notices significant subluxation of the lateral tibial plateau.